1871fotc/fotc/docs/headstones/lost-paddington-headstones.md

 ??? warning "Work in progress"

     - There are 505 entries in the original list.
+Appendix 1 states:
+        - 278 Episcopalian (Anglican)
+        - 78 Roman Catholic
+        - 80 Presbyterian
+        - 43 Congregational and Wesleyan-Methodist
+        - 26 Baptist
+        - 0 Jewish
-    - an entry has been made for each person listed against a memorial
+    - an entry has been made for each person listed against a memorial so details about a person can be annotated when discovered
     - 'same as' entries in the source are shown under a different memorial identifier.
-These may refer to the same monument but were listed separately to create a alphabetic index by surname.
+These may refer to the same memorial but were listed separately to create a alphabetic index by surname.
 This may mean that there were less than 505 memorials lost.
     - There are ?? 'same as' entries
     - Memorial numbers have been prefixed to make them unique:
         - Roman Catholic prefixed with '3'